PranavVaish/self-pruning-neural-network/REPORT.md

 L_sparsity = mean(sigmoid(g))

-Key behavior:
+Key mechanism:

--   L1 applies constant pressure toward zero
+-   L1 applies a consistent gradient pushing gate values toward zero
--   Redundant weights shrink
+-   Small or unimportant weights are gradually suppressed
--   Important weights remain active
+-   Important connections remain active due to classification gradients
--   Produces sparse architectures
+-   The model converges to a sparse architecture

+This interaction produces a bimodal distribution of gate values:

+-   A large spike near zero (pruned weights)
+-   A smaller cluster of active weights

 ------------------------------------------------------------------------